red-hood/docker-meetup/doc/tutorial.md

 ## Example for Network Admin Capability in Docker

-We will show that the root user in a docker container can not bring its network device down.
+* We will show that the root user in a docker container can not bring its network device down.
+* no limit to single syscall, but messages on netlink socket (capabilities is function, not implementation oriented)

 1. Start docker container (Debian)